-I’m not a good photograph.
+I’m not a good photographer.
 I wouldn’t ever call myself that, but I’m starting the get the hang of it and at times & writing stuff down or spelling it out sometimes give one some kind of epiphany.
 Within a couple of weeks I first rented a Canon 5D Mark IV for WWDC 2018 and then a Canon 1DX Mark II.
 Both cameras deliver incredible images and I really enjoyed shooting & interacting with both cameras.

 Nach wirklich langer Zeit ohne jegliche Probleme erhielt ich natürlich mitten meiner zwei wöchigen WWDC Reise in die Bay Area die Nachricht von meiner Mutter das deren WiFi nicht funktionieren würde.
 Dies passiert absolut immer wenn man sich wirklich gestresst am anderen Ende der Welt befindet und nie wenn man mal zwischendrin etwas Zeit hat.
 Nachdem ich also am letzten Wochenende wieder in Hamburg eingetroffen war, habe ich mich ran gesetzt und geschaut was Sache war.